 Just because your resume opening statement is at the beginning of your resume doesn’t mean that you can write and forget about it in the rest of your text.
 In fact, a good rule of thumb is to leave off writing your resume introduction until the end.

-Because your resume introduction needs to relate to the rest of your resume sections to get the most bang for your buck.
+Why?
+Because your resume introduction (or, call it an intro to resume) needs to relate to the rest of your resume sections to get the most bang for your buck.

 Writing your other resume sections like your work experience, skills, education, and additional sections can help you flesh out your accomplishments and key skills.
 Then, you can go back to your resume introduction and highlight those in your summary or objective.